Jediah Prendergast

-Jediah Prendergast (May 13, 1766 – March 1, 1848) was an American physician and politician.
+Jediah Prendergast (May 13, 1766 – March 1, 1848) was an American medical doctor and politician.
 He served in both the New York State Assembly and New York State Senate.

 Biography

 Early life and career

 Prendergast was born on May 13, 1766, in Pawling, New York, a son of William Prendergast, Sr. (1727-1811) and Mehetabel Wing (1738-1812).
 Among his siblings included John J. Prendergast, a New York State Senator, and James Prendergast, the founder and namesake of Jamestown, New York.
 After the American Revolution, the Prendergast family, consisting of the children, grandchildren, and servants, traveled to Wheeling, West Virginia and then to Louisville, Kentucky, before they arrived in Memphis, Tennessee.
 Unsatisfied, the family moved to Upper Canada in what is now Ontario.
 Jedediah Prendergast was a practicing physician in Canada.
 His nephew William studied medicine under his practice until 1811.

 The Prendergast family moved to Chautauqua County, New York, and Jediah settled in Mayville in 1811.
 Here, he went into business as a merchant with his brother Martin, but remained as a practicing physician.
 He also purchased 350 acres of land south of Mayville.
 Prendergast was married to Penelope Chase, a native of Rhode Island.
 They had a daughter, Catherine Rodman Prendergast.